ayalonmen/ReactProject/README.md

 ## Functionality overview

 The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
 It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://redux.productionready.io/

 **General functionality:**